 Requirements vary by country, but if Facebook needs you to register to run these types of ads, you’ll now be requited to complete the authorisation process.

 As a result of this change, there’s been a lot of discussion about Facebook advertising in the press and online lately.

 The change has been particularly frustrating for organisations with teams based in North America, Europe or elsewhere, but are looking to advertise in locations where their team doesn’t have a presence, or if their Facebook ad campaigns are being flagged and disapproved due to them being loosely related to social issues or politics.

-Here’s a guide for how to best navigate the new rules around social issues and political advertising on Facebook.
+Here’s our guide for how to best navigate the new rules around social issues and political advertising on Facebook.